Shyam-Has-Your-Anomaly-Mitigated/Emul/hmm/conspiracies/animalery.md

 <br>; Both are culturally/relativistically dependent.
 <br>∴ Animalery is like slavery.

+# Lifestyle
+Fat people are attached to their lifestyle too...

 # Free Range
 Humans only support [free range](#free-range) to avoid [diseases](#diseases); not for animal abuse ∵ they don't actually care about animal welfare.